elisedl1/BrainShiftModule/paper/paper.md

 # Overview of DeformView Module

-DeformView accepts a deformation field (transform node) and a reference image as inputs and produces two complementary, dense quantitative visualizations overlaid directly on the image, as shown in \autoref{fig: UI_overview}.
+DeformView accepts a deformation field (transform node) and a reference image as inputs and produces two complementary, dense quantitative visualizations overlaid directly on the image, as shown in \autoref{fig:UI_overview}.

 ![Overview of DeformView 3D Slicer Module.
 Left: user interface for the proposed module Right: dense colour map (red is higher deformation) with cursor displaying point-wise deformation magnitude on hover.\label{fig:UI_overview}](figures/UI_overview.png)